The startup roundup series spotlights students and recent alumni who are starting a new business or enterprise.

 The station will fix burrito bowls, salads, pastas, and poke bowls that no hand will touch during the assembly process.
 A system of pumps will dispense your sauce of choice with the push of a button.
 It (A long-term goal is to allow customers to order food directly from the machine’s screen, like a vending machine on steroids.)

 Alonso came to Haas on a personal mission.
-A native of Puerto Rico, Alonso grew up in a family that ran restaurants in several Latin American countries, which was often difficult financially for his family, he said.
+A native of Puerto Rico, Alonso grew up in a family that ran restaurants in several Latin American countries, which was often difficult financially, he said.

 “Despite having top quality food, my family’s restaurants struggled,” he said.
 “So, for me, the key question was ‘why?'”